kristinasattler/Image_Analysis_Code/README.md

       - Filter by size to eliminate small ROIs
 - **QuPath Scripts**
   - Image Setup
-  - Batch Colocalization Quantification
-    - This script will use DAPI to detect nuclei, create ROIs around the nuclei, measure the mean gray value of all channels in the image, classify each ROI based on mean gray value measurements, and save individual and summaryvalues to a .txt file
   - Batch Cell Detection
+  - Batch Colocalization Quantification - Complete
+    - This script will use DAPI to:
+      - Detect nuclei
+      - Create ROIs around the nuclei
+      - Measure the mean gray value of all channels in the image
+      - Classify each ROI based on mean gray value measurements
+      - Save individual and summary values to a .txt file
   - Classifiers